Chitralahari (film): Critical reception

 The Hindus Sangeethe Devi Dundoo, wrote that "Chitralahari has its moments, but the different thoughts and characters don’t blend into a cohesive narrative."
 Neeshita Nyapati of The Times of India, rated 3 out of 5 stars called it a "perfect summer watch."
 While praising the performance of the lead cast, Nyayapati wrote that "Unfortunately, it is the rest of the stupendous cast that get the short end of the stick, wasted in the roles given to them."

 Hemanth Kumar writing for the Firstpost gave the film 2.5 out of 5.
 While praising Sai Dharam Tej's performance, Kumar opined that "Chitralahari ends up being a film that seemed far more interesting as an idea."
 Suresh Kavirayani of Deccan Chronicle also gave 2.5 out of five stars and wrote "Devi Sri Prasad’s songs are the high points of the film," while also adding that Karthik Ghattamaneni's cinematography and Kishore Tirumala's writing are decent.
+Jalapathy Gedelli of Telugucinema wrote "‘Chitralahari’ is passable drama that works in parts but leaves unsatisfying in the end with its preachy and dragged sequences.
+But turns out to be better film among Sai Dharam’s recent movies".